ondrejsika/docker-training/README.md

 - `--restart always` - always, even on Docker daemon restart (server restart also)
 - `--restart unless-stopped` - similar to always, but keep stopped container stopped on Docker daemon restart (server restart also)

+If you want to set maximum restart count for `on-failure` restart policy, you can use: `--restart on-failure:<count>`

 ## List Containers